 Strategy 5: Model real-life

 Another “practice makes perfect” tip here.
-In addition to calculating drug dosages, you should use mock scenarios and practice examples to nail the rights of medication administration.
-You will remember the rights, practice them, and learn how to apply them all at once—preparing you for success in pharmacology and in your future nursing career.
+In addition to calculating drug dosages, you should use mock scenarios and practice examples to nail the nursing rights of medication administration.
+You’ll remember the rights, practice them, and learn how to apply them all at once, preparing you for success in pharmacology and your future nursing career.

 Pharmacology Books to Use as a Resource